 Management in the House

-Through A Dog’s Ears (music), ThunderShirt (body wrap), Rescue Remedy (oral aid), Essential Oils (oral and topical), Adaptil (appeasing pheromones).
+Through A Dog’s Ears (music), ThunderShirt (body wrap), Rescue Remedy or Composure Tablets (oral aids), Essential Oils (oral and topical), Adaptil (appeasing pheromones).
 Be sure to discuss with your veterinarian the use of any oral or topical aid prior to use.

 Website learning centers